BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 <img src="/Plots/Train-Test%20Single%20Split%20Performance%20Models%20Results.PNG" width="800" >

-From these Train-Test Single performance results, Extreme Gradient Boosting model based on a single 70/30 train to test ratio split produced precision score of 0.95, Recall score of 0.82, F1-Score of 0.88 and Precision-Recall AUC score of 0.89 for the Fraudulent Transaction.
+From the Train-Test Single performance results, Extreme Gradient Boosting model based on a single 70/30 train to test ratio split produced precision score of 0.95, Recall score of 0.82, F1-Score of 0.88 and Precision-Recall AUC score of 0.89 for the Fraudulent Transaction.
 Hence, Extreme Gradient Boosting model produced the best metrics among the five models developed for this single train-test split.

 The followings are the Precision-Recall Curves depicting the five models Precision-Recall Curves: